MelissaPabst/SavvyDAPython/Week1/Class4.md

 >>> plt.show()
 ```

-You should end up with something similar to this:
+You should end up with something similar to this (yeah, my formula for pricing donuts is nuts):

 ![my donut chart](donuts.jpg)

+We will continue to build our MatPlotLib skills as we progress, learning about the types of plots that best suit our data and how to choose the best plot.
+Humans are adept at picking out visual patterns, so learning to display our data properly to get our point across is imperative.